zeinabro/swe-snippr/README.md

 ## Next steps

-Apprentices are now equipped with the key principles for API development.
-Within the content, they have the specification for Snippr, and also some guidance on which framework aligns with their language.
-It is their turn to head off and try to implement the spec.
+Apprentices will be given the specification for Snippr, and also some guidance on which framework aligns with their language.
+It is their turn to head off and try to implement the spec for themselves.